bitcraze/crazyflie-simulation/README.md

 # crazyflie-simulation

-Hi!
-Welkom to the crazyflie simulation repo.
-This repo is still at the early stages and still in development so just ask if you are looking for anything in particular.
+This repo contains a very minimal simulation setup for the Crazyflie.
+It's not actively maintained, and not very realistic in terms of dynamics.
+That said, it might still be useful for simple tests, demos, or inspiration.

-Currently it contains low resolution meshes based on the design of the actual [crazyflie 2.1](https://www.bitcraze.io/products/crazyflie-2-1/) but heavily simplified to contain as little vertices as possible, so it can be used to simulate a lot of them.
+It includes low-resolution meshes based on the Crazyflie 2.1.
+These are intentionally simplified to reduce vertex count, making them lightweight enough to simulate many units at once.

 ## Installation